Marketing in cuvinte si imagini

 Răspunde

-6. ana placinta says
+6. ana placinta a zis

-28 decembrie, 2008 at 9:13 pm
+28 decembrie, 2008 la ora 9:13 pm

 @Adrian Monoranu no I think it was too tricky the content and they didn’t bother to read it carefully…or who knows.